Desbeers/Make-Books/sample book/00 02 Installation.md

 ---

-This system is only tested on macOS Big Sur and Ubuntu 20.04.
+This system is only tested on macOS Ventura and Ubuntu 20.04.
 There is no Windows support and that is also not a my todo list; I have no clue about that system.

 ## Software